 Digital contactless payments have significant implications for the degree of protection providers are able to offer their customers.
 Cybersecurity is always a concern when financial transactions are involved.
 However, digital payment technologies offer improved security for both customers and financial institutions.
 Advantages like rigorous encryption and multi-factor authentication protocols make them much safer than offline payments.

 For instance, mobile data is localized and locked behind PIN numbers and biometric sign-ins.
 Contactless payments often involve authentication notifications and one-time passwords (OTPs) for each transaction.
 These are extremely difficult to duplicate for potential hackers attempting to gain remote access to your finances.
 This makes contactless payments even more secure than even credit cards.
-It also eliminates the need to carry around hard currency in physical wallets and access to ATMs.
+It also eliminates the need to carry around hard currency in physical wallets.

 Integrating contactless payment technology into their offerings enables financial institutions to provide improved security and fraud protection for their customers.
 It also contributes to improved compliance management and increased public confidence in their systems.